Adahn/Project-CUBIOSIM/README.md

 If you want to check out the parallelised version of odeint, check out the directory odeint and the command make -f Makefile2

+If you want to check out the parallelised version of the diffusion problem, check out the directory fdm and read the README.txt